github/choosealicense.com/appendix.md

 class: license-types
 ---

 All licenses described in the choosealicense.com [repository](https://github.com/github/choosealicense.com), in a table.
+Hover on the circles for more info.

 <table border style="font-size: xx-small">
 {% assign types = "permissions|conditions|limitations" | split: "|" %}